Prototype-Fund-Hardware/LibreWater/README.md

 ## Modular Design Approach

 Acraea has been designed with circularity and modularity in mind.
-For the full part overview with more details check out the Bill-Of-Materials (BOM.ods).
+For the full part overview with more details check out the [Bill-Of-Materials](bom.pdf).
 For following our design choices and bringing in your own ideas, please check out DesignPath.pdf (soon)

 ![](/res/assets/media/img/Img05_Acraea_2.0_Render_Explosion_View.jpg)